yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 ### 2. IDs

 All IDs must be globally unique UUIDs.
 They should be created using the UUID4 standard and byte encoded over the wire.
 When string encoding in clients, the UUIDs should have their dashes stripped out.
-If an entity is coming from a system that already has globally unique IDs of arbitrary length, they can be deterministically converted into valid ID by taking an md5 hash of the string, seeding that into a UUID4 generator, and stripping the dashes.
+If an entity is coming from a system that already has guaranteed globally unique IDs of arbitrary length, they can be deterministically converted into valid ID by taking an md5 hash of the string, seeding that into a UUID4 generator.

-Example ID: `82ed11dfc61c416293d90fa24233463f`
+Example ID: `2a5fe010-078b-4ad6-8a61-7272f33729f4`

 ### 3. Spaces